hubmapconsortium/software-docs/docs/faq.md

 <details><summary><b>How can I start using the portal?</b> </summary>

 Here's a link to the [HuBMAP Data Portal](https://portal.hubmapconsortium.org/).
-HuBMAP Data Portal (and related) documentation can be found on the [HuBMAP Documentation](https://software.docs.hubmapconsortium.org/technical) page and also the [HuBMAP Data Portal FAQ](https://software.docs.hubmapconsortium.org/faq) - _this_ page.
+HuBMAP Data Portal (and related) documentation can be found on the [HuBMAP Documentation](https://software.docs.hubmapconsortium.org/technical) page and also the [HuBMAP FAQ](https://software.docs.hubmapconsortium.org/faq) - _this_ page.

 </details>